The Books Archive The Analysis Acquire Author Enter

 The Sovereign System

 The Kernel.
 The irreducible center that no system can reach.
 A complete theory of autonomous cognition.
-For those who think in architectures and want to understand the one that governs everything.

 Before the word,